mvisonneau/ahs/README.md

    ahs [global options] command [command options] [arguments...]

 COMMANDS:
    instance-id  compute a hostname by appending the instance-id to a prefixed/base string sequential   compute a sequential hostname based on the number of instances belonging to the same group help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --dry-run              only display what would have been done [$AHS_DRY_RUN] --input-tag tag        tag to use as input to determine the hostname (default: "Name") [$AHS_INPUT_TAG] --log-level level      log level (debug,info,warn,fatal,panic) (default: "info") [$AHS_LOG_LEVEL] --log-format format    log format (json,text) (default: "text") [$AHS_LOG_FORMAT] --output-tag tag       tag to update with the computed hostname (default: "Name") [$AHS_OUTPUT_TAG] --separator separator  separator to use between tag and id (default: "-") [$AHS_SEPARATOR] --help, -h             show help
-   --version, -v          print the version
+   --dry-run              only display what would have been done (default: false) [$AHS_DRY_RUN] --help, -h             show help (default: false) --input-tag tag        tag to use as input to determine the hostname (default: "Name") [$AHS_INPUT_TAG] --log-format format    log format (json,text) (default: "text") [$AHS_LOG_FORMAT] --log-level level      log level (debug,info,warn,fatal,panic) (default: "info") [$AHS_LOG_LEVEL] --output-tag tag       tag to update with the computed hostname (default: "Name") [$AHS_OUTPUT_TAG] --persist-hostname     set /etc/hostname with generated hostname (default: false) [$AHS_PERSIST_HOSTNAME] --persist-hosts        assign generated hostname to 127.0.0.1 in /etc/hosts (default: false) [$AHS_PERSIST_HOSTS] --separator separator  separator to use between tag and id (default: "-") [$AHS_SEPARATOR] --version, -v          print the version
 ```